Geography of Pluto: Tombaugh Regio

 peaks composed of water-ice along its southwestern edge, Hillary Montes and Tenzing Montes.
 The lack of craters in the region suggests that its surface is less than 100 million years old, hence the speculation that Pluto is probably geologically active.
 Subsequent data indicated that features near the western edges of the region (an area about the size of Texas) show evidence of "exotic ice flow", similar to melting glaciers, rich in methane, carbon monoxide, and nitrogen ices.
-Potentially recent glacial activity, near Cthulhu Macula, is suggested by the presence of lighter-hued material overlaid on top of darker, more ancient portions; according to Lillian Gipson at NASA, "...In the southernmost region of the heart, adjacent to the dark equatorial region, it appears that ancient, heavily-cratered terrain (informally named “Cthulhu Regio”) has been invaded by much newer icy deposits."
+Potentially recent glacial activity, near Belton Regio, is suggested by the presence of lighter-hued material overlaid on top of darker, more ancient portions; according to Lillian Gipson at NASA, "...In the southernmost region of the heart, adjacent to the dark equatorial region, it appears that ancient, heavily-cratered terrain (informally named “Cthulhu Regio”) has been invaded by much newer icy deposits."

 The Brass Knuckles

 The "Brass Knuckles" region of Pluto.
 Meng-p'o is at the zero meridian; to the east is the 'tail' of Belton Regio.
 Note that the Safronov Regio is labeled as "Krun" in this image.

 A series of semi-regularly spaced dark spots with irregular boundaries are nicknamed the Brass Knuckles.
 They average about 300 mi in diameter and are located along the equator between the Heart and the tail of the Whale.
 The brass knuckles are separated from one another by tall uplands.
 There are also many canyons running through them and through the surrounding mountains that are hundreds of miles long and several miles deep.
 From west (south of Tombaugh Regio) to east (west of the Whale's tail), the Knuckles are: